CodeCreatePlay360/PandaEditor/README.md

 * Scene graph browser
 * Resources browser
 * Project based approach
-* Complete scripting support that exposes full underlying Panda3D API, scripts can be attached to NodePaths (entity component system) in scene graph defining per object behaviors or you can program in a more traditional way using P3DUserModules.
+* Complete scripting support that exposes full underlying engine's API, scripts can be attached directly to nodes in scene graph (entity component system) defining per object behaviors or you can also program in a more traditional way in which you usually have one main function as the entry point to the rest of your program.
 * To extend the editor, there is a complete support for editor plugins, the developers can create (or maybe even sell) their tools.

 ***